vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

       `minikube` cluster.
     * `--cni=none` is set since `minikube` already sets up a network for pods.

-1. Now you can use the `tanzu` CLI to interact with the cluster.
+1. Now you can use the Tanzu CLI to interact with the cluster.

     ```sh
     tanzu package list -A